 I wish we had a Garden Fresh Café in my home town.
 I’d certainly be a regular.

 The food in Aruba really impressed me.
-There’s a great range of restaurants to choose from, although it would be good to see more vegetarian and vegan options (although the latter applies to many towns and countries around the world).
+There’s a great range of restaurants in Aruba, although it would be good to see more vegetarian and vegan options (although the latter applies to many towns and countries around the world).
 Seafood lovers, on the other hand, will be in seventh heaven.

 It is a great shame that so much of Aruba’s food is imported from overseas – a whopping 99% of it in 2014.
-However, there is an initiative that is striving to increase the amount of sustainably and organically food grown on the island, which I wholeheartedly applaud as it can only improve an already superb food scene as well as being better for our planet.
+However, there is an initiative that is striving to increase the amount of sustainable and organic food grown on the island, which I wholeheartedly applaud as it can only improve an already superb food scene as well as being better for our planet.

 Want to know more about Aruba?
-Discover Aruba in 60 Seconds…
+Watch my video, Aruba in 60 Seconds…

 Recommended for you